Hexham: Notable buildings

 Hexham Library and the Queen's Hall Art Centre can both be found in the Queen's Hall, completed in 1866.
 The building contains the Brough Local Studies Collection which is the second-largest local history collection in the county.

+The Leazes on Shaws Lane is a Grade II listed mansion built in 1853 by John Dobson for William Kinsopp.
 Dare Wilson Barracks, the home of X Company, 5th Battalion, The Royal Regiment of Fusiliers, was completed in 1891.
+The former gardens of three houses in the centre of the town, Abbey House, Hexham House and Sele House, now form a group of public parks, which is listed at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.

 Governance

 Hexham is in the parliamentary constituency of Hexham.
 Joe Morris has been the Labour member of parliament for Hexham since July 2024.
 The town comes under Northumberland County Council and contains three wards: Hexham Central with Acomb, Hexham East and Hexham West.